GabAsencios/GabAsencios/README.md

 - I'm currently working as a Software Developer Inter at L'Original
 - 🔭 I’m currently looking for an internship for fall 2026 or winter 2027
 - 🌱 I’m recently build a Multimodal classification model that detects screen and webcame behaviour during an active task.
-Check it out [here]()
 - 🌱 I’m currently learning about LLM agents and agentic workflows
 - 📫 How to reach me: gabriel.asencios98@gmail.com